Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: A survey of the pure lambda calculus's strategy space

 All evaluators are defined in natural semantics by four rules named \textsc{var}, \textsc{abs}, \textsc{con} and \textsc{neu} which have been explained in Section~\ref{sec:eval-apply-natural-sem}.
 We omit the \textsc{var} rule in the figures because every evaluator is an identity on variables.
 We also omit the rule names because we always show them in order (\textsc{abs}, \textsc{con}, and \textsc{neu}) from left to right, top to bottom.
 The \textsc{con} and \textsc{neu} rules are related by their first premises.
 In all the \textsc{con} rules the first premise has the form $\ea(M) = \lambda x.B$ (here $\ea$ is a generic name for \texttt{e}val-\texttt{a}pply evaluator) which states that the operator $M$ evaluates to an abstraction.
 In all the \textsc{neu} rules the first and second premises respectively have the form $\ea(M) = M'$ and $M' \not\equiv \lambda x.B$ which state that the operator $M$ does not evaluate to an abstraction.

 The first six evaluators in Figure~\ref{fig:strategies1} and the first two in Figure~\ref{fig:strategies2} are discussed in \cite{Ses02} which classifies strategies according to three criteria: weakness, strictness, and kind of final result.
 The present survey can be seen as an extension of that work where we add more strategies, properties, classification criteria, and background.
-In particular, we indicate whether the evaluators are in uniform or hybrid \emph{style}, and whether they are \emph{balanced} hybrid (Section~\ref{sec:contribs}.C4).
+In particular, we indicate whether the evaluators are in uniform or hybrid \emph{style}, and whether they are \emph{balanced} hybrid (recall the latter's definition from contribution \ref{C:hybrid}).
 In Section~\ref{sec:regimentation} we will confirm that all the uniform-style and hybrid-style evaluators in the survey respectively define uniform and hybrid strategies.